Silverdalen

 Silverdalen (Swedish for The Silver Valley) is a locality situated in Hultsfred Municipality, Kalmar County, Sweden with 725 inhabitants in 2010.

 The Nässjö - Oskarshamn railway line passes through the settlement since 1874.
 It was given the name Silverdalen in 1931.
 Before that it was either called Hällefors or Råsa-Lönneberga.
 The paper mill located here was founded around 1874 and was in operation until year 2002 when M-real (which had taken over as owner in 2000) closed down its operation.
+The Municipality also had a railway which was completed in 1874.
+The initial name of the railway stop was Rasa which later was later changed at the same time with the paper mill in 1931.
+Together, they were named Silverdalen after a naming dispute with the Swedish postal service.
+The train station was later closed down in 2014.
+As of 2020, the population of Silverdalen was estimated to have declined to 666, with the male population being at 330 while the female was at 336.